 A successful program in existence at BW for 40 years, these simulations are run as conferences where participating student teams from different universities undertake international diplomacy and experience the difficulties of intergovernmental interactions as the teams tackle current global problems through negotiation and debate.
 The training in communication, negotiation and public speaking skills makes Model UN relevant for students of all majors.
 Over the years, the BW team and individual members have won multiple awards at these conferences, including Best Delegation.

 International studies and political science major

-As a current BW student, Nikita is active in the honors program, serves as a justice on the Supreme Court, and is a student assistant for the political science/international studies department.
-She is the vice president of the Middle Eastern Culture Club, President of Sigma Iota Rho, and has participated in BW's Model UN team.
+As a current BW student, Nikita is active in the honors program, serves as a justice on the Supreme Court of Students and is student assistant for the political science/international studies department.
+She is the vice president of the Middle Eastern Culture Club, the president of Sigma Iota Rho and has participated in BW's Model UN team.
 She studied at Al Akhawayn University in Morocco in the spring 2015, where she traveled widely and explored North African culture.
-She is currently a course assistant for a First Year Experience course and a peer adviser for explorations/study abroad.
+She is currently course assistant for a first year experience course and peer adviser for explorations/study abroad.

 At Baldwin Wallace, you’ll experience personal and professional growth in a supportive community that challenges and inspires you to succeed.

 Recent BW international affairs majors are finding their success in graduate schools and a variety of careers.